molgenis/molgenis-app-mosaic-calculator/molgenis-data-model/README.md

         - Name: molgenis_mosaic
         - Type: R
         - Content: molgenis_mosaic.R file content
-            - Important replace the `mol.url` variable with the molgenis server uri (for example: 'https://molgenis.org')
+            -  Replace the `mol.url` variable with the molgenis server uri (for example: 'https://molgenis.org')
         - Generate security token; yes
         - Result file extension: pdf
         - Parameters: id
 - Setup a cleanup job using the 'Scheduled jobs' plugin to clear the data at a set interval (nightly).
+    -  Replace the `mol.url` variable with the molgenis server uri (for example: 'https://molgenis.org')